 BYK-025 is a pretty compatible but nevertheless effective defoamer for water-borne wood coatings which are applied via curtain coater.
 In general, the best defoaming properties are achieved at dosages of 0.3-1.0% as delivered on total formulation without any negative impact on curtain stability.
 If, however, improved curtain stability is requested, BYK-307 is highly recommended.
 This solvent-free surface additive improves curtain stability significantly and can be also post-added during the application process.
 For applications with a higher regulatory demand such as IOS MAT 0066 compliance we recommend the usage of BYK-3762 which has a lower content of cyclic silicones (D4-D6).

-DISPERBYK-2015 is a broadly applicable VOC-free wetting and dispersing additive for water-borne pigment concetrates and coating systems.
-It achieves superb stabilization of inoranic and organic pigments, provides strong improvement of color development, improves transparency and gloss, and offers excellent color stability.
+DISPERBYK-2015 is a broadly applicable VOC-free wetting and dispersing additive for water-borne pigment concentrates and coating systems.
+It achieves superb stabilization of inorganic and organic pigments, provides strong improvement of color development, improves transparency and gloss, and offers excellent color stability.

 Associative high-shear thickeners are used to achieve Newtonian flow properties in water-borne coatings.
 As a result, improved application viscosity is achieved and enhanced leveling can be obtained.
 First recommendations to adjust the high shear properties of water-borne wood coatings are RHEOBYK-L 1400 VF and RHEOBYK-T 1000 VF at usage levels of 0.3-2.0% as delivered on total formulation.